Top 8 Things to See & Do in São Paulo

-View our top recommendations on the best things to add to your São Paulo travel itinerary below.
+View my top recommendations on the best things to add to your São Paulo travel itinerary below.

 1. Edifício Banespa (Banespa Skyscraper)